William M. Roth

 William Matson Roth (September 3, 1916 – May 29, 2014) was an American shipping executive, special ambassador for trade, member of the ACLU executive committee, and Regent for the University of California.
 He is credited with the preservation of Ghirardelli Square in San Francisco.

 Early life and family

 He was born in San Francisco, California, the son of Lurline Matson Roth and William Philip Roth.
 His maternal grandfather was William Matson, the founder of the Matson Navigation Company.
 Roth attended and graduated from Yale University in 1939.

-Roth married Joan Osborn in 1946 and together they had three daughters (Anna, Margaret, Jessica).
+Roth married Joan Osborn in 1946, and together they had three daughters (Anna, Margaret, and Jessica).
 Osborn was the daughter of conservationist Henry Fairfield Osborn Jr. Roth died on May 29, 2014, in Petaluma, California.

 One daughter, Maggie Roth, wife of artist David Best, lives on what is now known as the Fairfield Osborn Preserve; it was purchased by the Roth family in the 1950s and subsequently donated to the Nature Conservancy.
 Maggie and David have two children together.
 David has two children from a previous marriage.